thenewlullist/RankHospitalApp/about.md

 and (possibly) lives.

 #####The Dataset
-'outcome-of-care-measures.csv' has many measurements relating to 30-day mortality and readmission rates for three common ER conditions: heart attack, heart failure, and pneumonia.
+`outcome-of-care-measures.csv` has many measurements relating to 30-day mortality and readmission rates for three common ER conditions: heart attack, heart failure, and pneumonia.
 If desired, an optional codebook for all the
-variables: 'Flatfiles.pdf' is available on this repo.
+variables: `Flatfiles.pdf` is available on this repo.

 #####RankHospitalApp Options
 There are three primary selections to choose from: State, Condition, and Ranking Order.

-State has postal abbreviations of all 50 U.S. states to search from.
+`State` has postal abbreviations of all 50 U.S. states to search from.
 Selecting 'All' gives the single 'best' or 'worst' hospital of each State.

-Condition 'heart attack', 'heart failure', and 'pneumonia' selects which condition
+`Condition` 'heart attack', 'heart failure', and 'pneumonia' selects which condition

-Ranking From 'Best to Worst' and 'Worst to Best'
+`Ranking From` 'Best to Worst' and 'Worst to Best'

 Other options include how many records per page, sort toggling of all nine columns, and a search bar.

 #####Notes
 There were a few reasons why I decided not to include the 30 day mortality figures in the chart.
 Primarily because the additional factors included lower and upper estimations, comparison with national average, and others which would have put more columns into the final table.
-I judged that for the patents in question, the most neccessary information, aside from the ranking, were the addresses.
+I judged that for the patients in question, the most neccessary information, aside from the ranking, were the addresses.